locket-hub/Dwindled-Derivative/README.md

-# ECE103-project-
+# Continuation of The Dwindled Book
-ECE103 Contemporary Art Project Code
+Contemporary Art Project Code